-Dr. Natalie Stavas is a physician at Boston Children’s Hospital and Boston Medical Center.
+Dr. Natalie Stavas is a physician at Boston Children’s Hospital.
 She specializes in work with teenage mothers, improving the health of vulnerable children and decreasing youth violence.
 Described as a healer, educator and Boston community leader she received the 2012 Change Maker award from The Boston Foundation.

 On April 15, 2013 Dr. Stavas approached the finish line of her fifth Boston marathon.
 Just blocks away, she heard explosions and ran towards them.
 Arriving at the scene she went to work administering CPR, applying tourniquets and triaging the wounded.